mal-lang/mal-toolbox-tutorial/README.md

 # mal-toolbox-tutorial
 A tutorial on how to use mal-toolbox and associated tools.
-This tutorial is written to work for mal-toolbox and mal-simulator 1.0.*.
+Examples in this repository is written to work for mal-toolbox and mal-simulator 1.0.*.
+This repository contains tutorials and guides on how to do things with the toolbox and simulator, as well as other tools in the MAL ecosystem.

 ## What is MAL?
 A language to create cyber threat modeling systems for specific domains.